 Volunteer Fairfax is committed to building capacity in the community.
 As part of this commitment, members of Volunteer Fairfax’s diverse staff are available to come speak to organizations, schools, community groups and corporations on a variety of topics.

 Previous topics have included volunteerism, the importance of cultural relativity, how to plan for and prepare for an emergency situation, volunteer management, volunteerism and employability, board development, project scoping and many more.

 To request a speaker, download the Speaker Request Form and complete all the fields.
 Then fax the form to 703-246-4662 or email to email@example.com.
 A staff member will contact you as soon as possible.

-Emily Swenson, a native of the Northern Virginia area, is the Deputy Director for Volunteer Fairfax.
-As the Deputy Director Emily has a wide range of responsibilities from client and project management including business development, framing of key approaches, high-quality client delivery to administration of information technology, reporting, facilities, and directing human capital.
-Emily works closely with the Executive Director and the Board to chart Volunteer Fairfax’s future growth and strategic response to an ever-increasing demand for the organization’s services.
+Emily Swenson, a native of the Northern Virginia area, is the Chief Operating Officerfor Volunteer Fairfax.
+As the Chief Operating Officer, Emily has a wide range of responsibilities from client and project management including business development, framing of key approaches, high-quality client delivery to administration of information technology, reporting, facilities, and directing human capital.
+Emily works closely with the Chief Executive Officer and the Board to chart Volunteer Fairfax’s future growth and strategic response to an ever-increasing demand for the organization’s services.

 She holds a degree in Public Administration from James Madison University.
 In her personal time she enjoys engaging her children in volunteering in their community.